Combatd/Hybrid_Cloud_Foundations/README.md

 * The different models to support various Cloud initiatives
 * The Engineer’s role in Service Level Agreements related to Cloud apps
 * How to choose the optimal Cloud platform for an app, based on business requirements and SLAs

+## Chapter 2: Introduction to Nutanix Hyperconverged Infrastructure

+1. The what and why of Nutanix HCI
+2. The components of a cluster
+3. The software components of a Nutanix cluster
+4. How to work with the Prism interface